TrangDoThuy/CliMate-App/README.md

 app.listen(PORT,()=>console.log(`Server started on port ${PORT}`));
 ```

+We open terminal in VSCode, then type `npn run server`

 When you go to Postman, at GET type `http://localhost:5000` you will receive "API running"

 ### 5. Connect backend to database Mongo D.B Atlas